Hold On (Justin Bieber song)

 "Hold On" is a song by Canadian singer Justin Bieber.
-It was released through Def Jam Recordings on March 5, 2021, as the fourth single from his sixth studio album, Justice.
-Jon Bellion wrote the song with Bieber, Ali Tamposi, and producers Andrew Watt and Louis Bell.
+It was released through Def Jam Recordings as the fourth single from his sixth studio album, Justice, on March 5, 2021.
+Bieber wrote the song with producers Andrew Watt and Louis Bell, alongside Jon Bellion and Ali Tamposi.
 "Hold On" interpolates Gotye's 2011 single, "Somebody That I Used to Know", which was written by himself and Luiz Bonfá; therefore, Gotye and Bonfá are given songwriting credits on the song.
 A music video starring Bieber and Christine Ko was released alongside the song.
 The single has reached the top ten in twelve countries worldwide and has reached number four on the Billboard Global 200 chart.

 Background and release

 Justin Bieber released the singles "Holy" and "Lonely" in 2020, followed by "Anyone" in January 2021.
 He announced his sixth studio album, Justice, the following month.
 Its track "Hold On" was written by Bieber, Ali Tamposi, Jon Bellion, and producers Andrew Watt and Louis Bell.
 The song interpolates "Somebody That I Used to Know" (2011), written by Walter De Backer and Luiz Bonfá, who thus receive official songwriting credits.

 Def Jam Recordings released "Hold On" as a single for digital download and streaming in various countries on March 5, 2021.
 The same day, Universal Music Group serviced the song to contemporary hit radio stations in Italy.
 British radio station BBC Radio 1 added it to rotation on March 12, followed by its sister station BBC Radio 2 the next day.